MathieuNls/bianca/bianca.md

 Introduction
 ============

-Research in software maintenance continues to evolve to include areas like mining bug repositories, bug analytic, and bug prevention and reproduction.
-The ultimate goal is to develop techniques and tools to help software developers detect, correct, and prevent bugs in an effective and efficient manner.
+Research in software maintenance has evolved over the year to include areas like mining bug repositories, bug analytic, and bug prevention and reproduction.
+The ultimate goal is to develop better techniques and tools to help software developers detect, correct, and prevent bugs in an effective and efficient manner.

 One particular (and growing) line of research focuses on the problem of preventing the introduction of bugs by detecting risky commits (preferably before the commits reach the central repository).
 Recent approaches (e.g., [@Lo2013; @Nam2013]) rely on training models  based on  code and process metrics (e.g., code complexity, experience of the developers, etc.) that are used to classify  new commits as risky or not.
 Metrics, however, may vary from one project to another, hindering the reuse of these models.
 Consequently, these techniques tend to operate within single projects only, despite the fact many large projects share dependencies such as the reuse of common libraries.
 This makes them potentially vulnerable to similar faults.
 A solution to a bug provided by the developers of one project may help fix a bug that occur in another (and dependant) project.
 Moreover, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on metrics are perceived by developers as black box solutions because they do not provide any insights on the causes of the risky commits or ways for improving them.
 As a result, developers are less likely to trust the output of these tools.